vishnukumarkvs/notes/ccna.md

 - Its a phhysical star, but is a logical bus topology

-Ethernet
+Switch
-- Anyone can talk at any time
+- Anyone can talk at any time.
+Full duplex
 -